Voyeurism: Professional treatment

-Techniques

-The increased miniaturisation of hidden cameras and recording devices since the 1950s has enabled those so minded to surreptitiously photograph or record others without their knowledge and consent.
-The vast majority of mobile phones, for example, are readily available to be used for their camera and recording ability.

 Criminology

 Non-consensual voyeurism is considered to be a form of sexual abuse.
 When the interest in a particular subject is obsessive, the behaviour may be described as stalking.

 The United States FBI assert that some individuals who engage in "nuisance" offences (such as voyeurism) may also have a propensity for violence based on behaviours of serious sex offenders.
 An FBI researcher has suggested that voyeurs are likely to demonstrate some characteristics that are common, but not universal, among serious sexual offenders who invest considerable time and effort in the capturing of a victim (or image of a victim); careful, methodical planning devoted to the selection and preparation of equipment; and often meticulous attention to detail.

 Little to no research has been done into the demographics of voyeurs.

 Legal status

-Voyeurism is not a crime at common law.
-In common law countries it is only a crime if made so by legislation.
+Voyeurism is not a crime in common law.
+In common law countries, it is only a crime if made so by legislation.